 Avengers: Age of Ultron

-Jocasta's A.I. chip can be briefly seen when Tony Stark decides on which A.I. to link up with his suit after JARVIS was uploaded into the Vision android.
-Unfortunately, Tony chooses an alternate program called Friday.
+Jocasta's A.I. chip can be briefly seen when in Avengers: Age of Ultron when Tony Stark decides on which A.I. to link up with his suit after JARVIS was uploaded into the Vision android.
+Unfortunately, Tony chooses an alternate program called F.R.I.D.A.Y. instead.

 Jocasta is a non-playable character in the game.
 She is voiced by Kate Higgins.